-Sound Devices does not specifically "qualify" CompactFlash cards for use in the recorder.
-From our tests of numerous cards-including medium from Lexar Media, SanDisk, and Kingston Technology-cards in capacities from 128 MB and above will successfully operate in the 702T.
+Several CF mediums have been tested and "approved" for use in the 7-Series, including Lexar Media, SanDisk, and Kingston Technology cards in capacities from 128 MB and above will successfully operate in the 722.
 The unit will support up to 2 TB of data.
-Small capacity cards may not format as FAT32 and may not be usable.
+It is not feasible for Sound Devices to test all available CF cards for compatibility or maximum throughput with the 722.
 Use the CF transfer speed test to verify that an installed card can support the needed read/write speed.